The following professionals lent their expertise to this article:

 5 Keys to Landing Your Scholarship

-- Key #1: Be personal and genuine
+• Key #1: Be personal and genuine

-Be sure that you read all the instructions and follow them carefully.
-Committees are looking for candidates that pay attention to detail.
-Applications that do not follow the full instructions often won’t get a second look. - Key #3: Do your research and tailor your materials
+Be sure that you read all application instructions and follow them carefully.
+Committees are looking for candidates that pay attention to detail, and applications that do not follow the full instructions are often immediately rejected.

-Be careful with your social media presence and online footprint.
-It is not unusual for committee members to search for your presence online.
-Do this on your own ahead of time and be mindful of how you are presenting yourself to others. - Key #5: Select good references
+Be careful with your social media presence and online footprint, and make deletions or changes if necessary.
+It is not unusual for committee members to search your presence online.

-Most scholarships will ask for references or recommendation letters.
-Be sure that you select good references who can assess your abilities.
-Talk to you recommenders well in advance of the deadline and stay in close communication with them throughout the process.
+Talk to your recommenders well in advance of the submittal deadline and stay in close communication with them throughout the process.

 College Resources for Undocumented Students